TertialPilot550/ImageSorterD42024/README.md

 Small Java program to help sort graphs :)

 Instructions:
-	 *
-	 * 		- place the '/png' folder containing the graph images you want to sort into the project directory (not         /src)
+- place the '/png' folder containing the graph images you want to sort into the project directory (not         /src)
-	 * 			- make sure the folder is still named '/png'.
-I recommend placing only you portion of the images so that you don't accidentally do more than was assigned to you.
+- make sure the folder is still named '/png'.
+I recommend placing only your portion of the images into the folder.
-	 *  	- replace the START_INDEX variable with the first Image ID you would like to open
+- replace the START_INDEX variable with the first Image ID you would like to open
-	 * 		- run the program.
+- run the program.
 	 *
 	 * The program will make three subfolders within the /png folder.
 It is important that the base folder is named /png.
 	 *